Georgia Bulldogs equestrian

-The Georgia Bulldogs equestrian team represents the University of Georgia in NCAA Division I emerging sport of equestrian as part of the National Collegiate Equestrian Association.
+The Georgia Bulldogs equestrian team represents the University of Georgia in the NCAA Division I emerging equestrian sport.
+This program is as part of the National Collegiate Equestrian Association.

 NCAA National Team Championships

-The team has won 7 National Championships.
+The team has won 8 National Championships.

 Facilities

 The team began competing in the 109-acre UGA Equestrian Complex, located in Bishop, Georgia in January 2009.
 This location was previously High Point Farm which originally opened in 1993.
 In 1996, the site served as training site for the U.S. Dressage Team.
 As of 2017, the UGA property in Bishop housed sixty horses.